AleKnK/mosaic_ml/README.md

 # mosaic_ml
-MosaicML is a comprehensive machine learning toolkit designed to unify and streamline typical data scientists prodecures.
+MosaicML is a comprehensive machine learning toolkit designed to unify and streamline typical data science prodecures.